JanBessai/ecoop2021artifacts/README.md

 which will cause it use use 2 cores of the host system (kvm line), and 4096 MB of RAM.
 Less ram is not recommended, because performance tests might fail.

-The image also has been tested in VirtualBox 6.1 on a linux host, where you need to:
+The image has also been tested in VirtualBox 6 on Linux, Mac, and Windows hosts, where you need to:
 * Click on "New",
 * Choose a name for the machine
 * Set Type to "Linux"